-Hot on the heels of National Fireworks Eye Safety Month in June, Independence Day has an abundance of opportunities for you to keep your eyes from harm.
 This Fourth of July can be spectacular and memorable when you take the precautions to protect your eyes from some of the activities that seem to go hand in hand with the celebrations of our country’s founding.
-The Orlando ophthalmology team at Magruder Laser Vision has several suggestions on eye protection during the day’s swimming, cookouts, and fireworks displays that will keep your eyes from being injured or irritated.
+The Orlando vision correction team at Magruder Laser Vision has several suggestions on eye protection during the day’s swimming, cookouts, and fireworks displays that will keep your eyes from being injured or irritated.

-The chemicals in a chlorinated pool or salt in the Gulf of Mexico can irritate the delicate exterior of your eyes.
-The Gulf is also teeming with life, which could infiltrate any abrasion in your cornea.
+The chemicals in a chlorinated pool, or salt in the ocean, can irritate the delicate exterior of your eyes.
+The ocean is also teeming with life, which could infiltrate any abrasion in your cornea.
 Protect your eyes in the pool or marine environment by wearing swim goggles or a face mask.
 Remember to wear your UV-protection sunglasses while you are poolside or relaxing on the beach as well.
 And watch for Frisbees!

 Florida’s late summer nights and flat terrain are perfect for firework displays.
-Whether you are hosting your own event or attending a professional display, safety is key.
 As fireworks explode, their beauty reigns down from the sky, but sometimes the pattern of fireworks can be hard to estimate.
 Because of this, we recommend wearing safety glasses just in case!

-If you are igniting legal fireworks, such as fountains, and it appears one is not working properly, do not pick it up to examine it.
+When igniting legal fireworks, if it appears one is not working properly, do not pick it up to examine it.
 If an incorrect amount of chemical has been added, it will take longer to explode; leave the firework alone.
 Stand at least 500 feet from the fireworks display.
 Adults should handle sparklers, and adults should remind children to not stare at the sparklers; there is a danger of thermal burns to their eyes.
 After handling any fireworks, wash your hands thoroughly so you do not pass any chemical residue from the firework to your eyes.